 Unbeknownst to many of us, we’re walking around with an underlying metabolic issue.
 We chalk up our mood swings, poor sleep, cravings, and energy dips to “being busy” or “hormones” or “stress.”
 And while these responses aren’t inherently wrong, there might be something else at play.
 Dysglycemia.
 Dysgly—what?
 In essence, blood sugar instability.
 This is due to chronically mismanaged glucose.
 Although dysglycemia is a broad term for intense blood sugar swings, it encompasses what experts are now calling the silent epidemic.
 Unfortunately, unbalanced blood sugar can lead to a variety of side effects.
 Including, poor sleep.
-In today’s article, you’ll learn how blood sugar impacts sleep and what you can do to keep
+In today’s article, you’ll learn how blood sugar impacts sleep and what you can do to keep your blood sugar stable.

 What Is blood sugar?